ClimenteA/simple-server-monitor/README.md

 ## Save event

-From your web app send this POST request to `Simple server monitor`.
+From your web app send this POST request to `Is My Server Ok`.

 ```shell
 curl  -X POST \